This page shows where to view and edit the main networking elements in MAAS. See Concepts and terms for the definitions of networking objects.

 To access the main networking view visit the 'Subnets' page:

 In the above example the following networking elements can be seen: fabrics, VLANs, subnets, and spaces.
 Due to the nature of the particular network topology being represented here, some elements are used multiple times.
-To be clear, in this example there are 3 fabrics, 1 VLAN, 3 subnets, and 1 space.
+To be clear, in this example there are 2 fabrics, 1 VLAN, and 5 subnets, and 2 spaces.
 All such elements should be detected automatically by MAAS but if they're not each can be added manually using the 'Add' button.

 This main view can also be filtered either by fabrics or by spaces through the use of the 'Group by' dropdown.